bookofproofs/bookofproofs.github.io/_sources/history/20th-century/kubilius.md

 * Following the award of his Candidate's Degree, Kubilius returned to Vilnius where, from 1951, he was in the Institute of Physics and Technology of the Lithuanian Academy of Sciences.
 * The next step for Kubilius was to write a doctoral thesis (equivalent in level to a D.Sc. or habilitation).
 * This was because Moscow had contacted the Lithuanian Communist Party which had sent a telegram to Moscow saying that Kubilius was not reliable.
-* Well, Kubilius's brother Juozas had been a Lithuanian partisan opposed to the Soviets and he had been arrested and sentenced to 25 years in the spring of 1948.
 * Kubilius participated in reorganizing the Institute of Physics and Technology into the Institute of Physics and Mathematics and, in 1956, became an assistant director of the Institute and the head of the Division of Mathematics.
 * It was thought that Kubilius was among the followers of the latter.
 * It was Linnik who advised to Kubilius to call the thesis "a contribution to probability theory".